 Betony is a medium height, slightly hairy grassland perennial.
 As a member of the Dead-nettle family it has a square stem and, in common with other Stachys, the flower consists of a hooded upper lip containing four stamens and a three lobed lower lip.
-The flowers, which are present from June to October, are a bright purple-red or (as can be seen in the main photograph) occasionally white.
+The flowers, which are present from June to October, are a bright purple-red or occasionally white.
 The leaves have a distinctive blunt toothed shape.

 NB Until recently this species was know by the old botanical name of Stachys officinalis.